-The minimum size of pumping main shall be 100mm diameter unless the flow cannot meet the minimum velocity permissible b.
-Minimum and Maximum Velocities Permissible c.
-Pumping Main Appurtenances
+The minimum size of pumping main shall be 150mm diameter unless the flow cannot meet the minimum velocity permissible.

+b.
+Minimum and Maximum Velocities Permissible

 The minimum and maximum velocities in pumping mains shall be 1.0m/s and 2.4m/s respectively.